jskov/mada-style-gradle/README.md

  Boolean flag to control scanning of generated source files
 * `dk.mada.style.checkstyle.config-path = null`
  Optional path to an alternative checkstyle configuration file
  This can be a URL; the content will be downloaded and cached (so if you want to update the content, you must change the URL)
+ Note that the configDir is set to the folder where the mada config and suppressions files are stored.
+* `checkstyle.test-suppressions.files = dk/.*/(accept|fixture|unit)/.*java`
+ Test source suppression filter argument [file](https://checkstyle.org/filters/suppressionfilter.html)
+ The character '/' will be replaced with '[\\/]'.
+* `checkstyle.test-suppressions.checks = (Javadoc|LineLength|MagicNumber)`
+ Test source suppression filter argument [checks](https://checkstyle.org/filters/suppressionfilter.html)

 **ErrorProne**